 Purple Passion Plant Care

 Place the purple passion plant in bright to moderate light, but don’t allow direct sunlight to reach the leaves.
 Brighter light intensifies the purple color of purple passion plant.
 Purple passion houseplants prefer a cool location; optimum temperatures for the purple passion plant are 60 to 70 degrees F. (16-21 C.).

 Keep the soil moist but avoid letting the roots stand in soggy soil.
 Avoid wetting the foliage, as the hairy leaves can trap moisture and begin to rot.
 Fertilize every two weeks from spring through fall as part of velvet plant care.
 Fertilize monthly during winter.

-The purple passion plant grows outside, as an annual, but is best contained to avoid prolific spread.
-Purple passion houseplants may produce orange flowers; however, their odor is unpleasant.
+The purple passion plant grows outside as an annual, but is best contained to avoid prolific spread.
+Purple passion houseplants may produce orange flowers, however, their odor is unpleasant.
 Many gardeners snip off the buds to avoid the smelly blooms.
-Flowers are a sign the plant has reached maturity; be sure to start cuttings if you’ve not already got them growing.
+Flowers are a sign the plant has reached maturity so be sure to start cuttings if you’ve not already got them growing.